 Acquisition Summary.
 WDR analyzed the enterprise value multiples and equity value multiples of key operating statistics.
-With an exchange ratio of 0.67 shares of Lennox common stock per share of Service Experts common stock based on the Lennox closing stock price as of October 22, 1999), the merger would provide for a total implied equity value of \$161.6 million.
+With an exchange ratio of 0.67 shares of Lennox common stock per share of Service Experts common stock (or \$8.88 per share of Service Experts common stock based on the Lennox closing stock price as of October 22, 1999), the merger would provide for a total implied equity value of \$161.6 million.
 With the assumption of approximately \$160 million in net debt (defined as total debt less cash and cash equivalents), the merger would provide for an implied enterprise value (defined as market value of equity plus net debt) of \$321.6 million.
-WDR calculated the ratio of implied enterprise value to EBIT and EBITDA derived from the financial projections discussed above.
+WDR calculated the ratio of implied equity value to net income and the ratio of implied enterprise value to EBIT and EBITDA derived from the financial projections discussed above.